-- 1. Federal diversity jurisdiction in this Court is proper under 28 U.S.C. § 1332 because Plaintiff is a citizen of Florida, a different state than the Defendant's states of citizenship, and the aggregate amount in controversy exceeds \$75,000, exclusive of interest and costs. - 2.
-This Court has personal jurisdiction over Monsanto Company ("Monsanto") because Monsanto knows or should have known that its Roundup® products are sold throughout the State of Florida, and, more specifically, caused Roundup® to be sold to Plaintiff and/or Plaintiff's employers in the State of Florida. - 3.
-In addition, Monsanto maintains sufficient contacts with the State of Florida such that this Court's exercise of personal jurisdiction over it does not offend traditional notions of fair play and substantial justice.

-4. Venue is proper within this District under 28 U.S.C. § 1391(b)(2) because Plaintiff lives in and was diagnosed in this District.
+- 9. Federal diversity jurisdiction in this Court is proper under 28 U.S.C. § 1332 because Plaintiff is a citizen of California, a different state than the Defendant's states of citizenship, and the aggregate amount in controversy exceeds \$75,000, exclusive of interest and costs. - 10.
+This Court has personal jurisdiction over Monsanto Company ("Monsanto") because Monsanto knows or should have known that its Roundup® products are sold throughout the State of California, and, more specifically, caused Roundup® to be sold to Plaintiff in the State of California. - 11.
+In addition, Monsanto maintains sufficient contacts with the State of California such that this Court's exercise of personal jurisdiction over it does not offend traditional notions of fair play and substantial justice. - 12.
+Venue is proper within this District under 28 U.S.C. § 1391(b)(2) because Plaintiff was injured and diagnosed in this District.
 Further, Monsanto, as a corporate entity, is deemed to reside in any judicial district in which it is subject to personal jurisdiction.